 So, you want to join a league, but you don’t know where to start?
-This article will highlight key points so you can get your fantasy team drafted just in time for kick-off and plan a Las Vegas fantasy football draft party!
+This blog will highlight key points so you can get your fantasy team drafted just in time for kick-off and plan a Las Vegas fantasy football draft party!

 The first step in playing Fantasy Football is to find a league to join.
 That may seem pretty simple but there are a lot of things to consider, such as: